 “What we are detecting here from a physics perspective is the formation of different types of domain walls that are either charged or uncharged, depending on the geometry,” says Agar.

-According to Agar, this discovery could not have been possible using more primitive machine learning approaches, as those techniques tend use linear models to identify linear correlations.
+According to Agar, this discovery could not have been possible using more primitive machine learning approaches, as those techniques tend to use linear models to identify linear correlations.
 Such models cannot efficiently deal with structured data or make the complex correlations needed to understand the data generated by hyperspectral imaging.

-There is a black box nature to the type of neural network Agar has developed.
+There is a black-box nature to the type of neural network Agar has developed.
 The method works through a stacking of individual math components into complex architectures.
 The system then optimizes itself by “chugging through the data over and over again until it identifies what’s important.”

-Agar then creates a simple, low dimensional representation of that model with fewer parameters.
+Agar then creates a simple, low-dimensional representation of that model with fewer parameters.